 How to Watch the ‘Star Wars’ Movies in Order

 Spanning 11 live-action feature films and six live-action TV shows (and counting), the “Star Wars” universe is ever-expanding.
 And starting with the very first installment, filmmaker George Lucas made clear to audiences that he was telling a saga out of order.
-“Episode IV: A New Hope” underlined there was both a past and a future beyond the 1977 film, and indeed this saga has moved forward and backward in time, telling a number of different kinds of stories in a galaxy far, far away.
+The title “Episode IV: A New Hope” underlined there was both a past and a future beyond the 1977 film, and indeed this saga has moved forward and backward in time throughout its history, telling a number of different kinds of stories in a galaxy far, far away.

 To that end, whether you’re new to the franchise or hold it dear as a favorite film series, you may be looking for a way to watch all the “Star Wars” movies in order.
 From young Anakin Skywalker to Rey Palpatine, we’ve got the full story in order below.

 But not just that – we also weave in how to watch the “Star Wars” shows in order, and for the hardcore fans, how to watch the movies and shows together in order.
-May the force be with you…
+And even an update on all the new “Star Wars” movies and TV shows currently in the works.

 “Star Wars” Movies in Chronological Order